Question: How To get Perfect Focus On a DSLR?

 Personally, I use the AF-ON focus customization 90% of the time.
 Also known as “back-button focus” or “thumb focus”, it is an advanced technique that moves the AF function to the back of the camera to be operated by your thumb only.
 Needless to say it takes a while to get used to, however it is oh-so-liberating once you get the hang of it!
 Since your shutter no longer performs AF, you can shoot photos any time without worrying about perfectly placing your focus point at the exact moment you click.
 Of course if you’re in single focus, your camera may refuse to fire if you haven’t locked onto something yet, but that is a separate function that can be turned off anyways.
 (Though I don’t usually use that customization.)

 6.)
 Think like a tripod!

 There are plenty of websites out there that talk about stance, how to hold the camera, and how to click the shutter.
 Plenty of people can not only match but handsomely beat the “shutter speed rule of thumb” …for example pulling off a 1/25 sec shutter speed on a 50mm prime would be considered quite incredible, while hand-holding at 1/50mm would be just decently impressive.
-Either way, you want to keep your shutter speed up, and “set yourself” so that you reduce fore-aft sway.
-A lot of people joke about it, but your caffeine intake can affect the “think like a tripod” philosophy too. ;-)
+Either way, play it safe whenever possible.
+Keep shutter speeds as fast as possible, and steady your stance so that your body doesn’t sway back or forth as you shoot.
+Also, it may sound like a cliche joke, but your caffeine intake can indeed affect the steadiness of your shots, too. ;-)

-At the end of the day, sometimes your camera just can’t be trusted.
+At the end of the day, sometimes your camera just isn’t cooperating.
 It’s time to calibrate your autofocus!
-You can of course simply take in all your cameras and lenses for service if they are under warranty or if you feel like paying quite a bit, however the technique itself is pretty simple and harmless to experiment with.
-We’ll have a full tutorial coming soon!
+You can simply take all your cameras and lenses in for service if they are under warranty, or if you feel like paying quite a bit, however the technique of AF microadjustment itself is pretty simple, and harmless to experiment with.

 Until next time,